esenmx/godx/README.md

 ToArray() []interface{}
 Union(*HashSet) *HashSet
 Where(func (interface{}) bool) *HashSet
-}
 ```

-**other methods also incoming, especially after with long waited `generic` feature.*
+**other methods also incoming, especially with long awaited `generics` feature.*

 As you see, `godx` has much more built-in methods and that may make possible to reduce your logic into an already
-packaged collection in some cases, which is big win for your productivity.
+packaged collection in some cases, which is a big win for your productivity.

 ### Progress Tracker:

 - [X] HashSet
+- [ ] TreeSet

 #### Others are coming...